|Title:||Head Men's Soccer Coach|

-Perez brings an incredible amount of soccer knowledge due to more than 30 years of coaching experience.
-He joins the Bulldogs after serving as the Men’s National Staff Coach for the West Region of the U.S. Soccer Federation since 2005.
+Perez offers an incredible amount of soccer knowledge due to more than 30 years of coaching experience.
+He joined the Bulldogs after serving as the Men’s National Staff Coach for the West Region of the U.S. Soccer Federation.
 Beginning in 1978, Perez worked as U.S. National Staff Coach, helping the U.S. Team qualify for the World Cup for the first time in 40 years in 1990.
 He also led the 1989 World Cup under-20 team to a fourth-place finish, boasting the best results for that team in program history.
 From 1996 through 2003, he worked as an assistant coach for the Los Angeles Galaxy and New York-New Jersey Metrostars, prior to serving as the Director of Coaching and Youth Development from 2003-2005.

 On the collegiate side, Perez enjoyed head coaching stints at Division I Old Dominion University (VA), Santa Clara University and Cal State Fullerton, along with Division II Cal State San Bernardino (women’s) and Cal State Los Angeles.
 Finally, Perez began his coaching career at the Division III level in 1974, heading up the men’s program at Southern California Intercollegiate Athletic Conference (SCIAC) member, Whittier College.
 While at ODU, Perez led the Monarchs to their first and only Colonial Athletic Association Championship in 1991.
 He garnered South Atlantic Region Coach of the Year honors following that accomplishment.
 Perez helped establish the CSU San Bernardino women’s soccer program in 1988 by serving as the team’s first coach.
 During his stint at Santa Clara, Perez was named Far West Coach of the Year in 1983.

-Perez earned his Bachelor of Science from Oneonta State University in New York in 1973 and then completed some graduate work at Whittier College whiling serving as the Poets’ head coach.
+Perez earned his Bachelor of Science from Oneonta State University in New York and then completed some graduate work at Whittier College while serving as the Poets’ head coach.
 A native of Long Island, New York, Perez currently resides in Redondo Beach with his beautiful wife, Marisa.